UTSA-CS-3443/Timetable/README.md

-# EGit makes me want to EGit a new major
+u# EGit makes me want to EGit a new major
 Testing - Connor
+Testing push - Connor